EvelynGriffith/data-analysis/writing/reflection.md

     return differences
 ```

 This function is called then compute_difference function which takes a variable called number which is a list of floats and then returns another list of floats called differences.
 This will first compute the mean of the variable called numbers by calling on the compute_mean function.
-It will the do a for loop that takes the number within numbers and appends it to the list called differences.
+It will then do a for loop that takes a single number within the list of numbers and appends it to the list called differences.
+This list, differences that is, will then be returned through the return statement at the bottom of the function.

 ## Professional Development

 ### What are some examples of computer science skills that were important 30 years ago but are less important to learn now?
 Why are they less important now?

 I think the creation of poetry shells as well as the installation of dependencies was much harder and had to be coded from scratch whereas now we just have to say poetry install and it does all of that for us.
 My mother told me that she took weeks to code certain structures that we now have all of the installation tools for, such as docker.
-Docker does amazing things that would take weeks of work in the past.
+Docker does amazing things that would take weeks of work in the past, and I think that it makes a huge difference because now scientists can spend time creating new programs instead of working through those tedious processes that, while important, are not necessarily helping the human race on our way to further discussion.

 ### What are some examples of computer science skills that were important 30 years ago but are just as important to learn now?
 Why are they as important now as in the past?